-Work opportunities are readily available in the Oklahoma City area, and many OC graduate students work in area churches as preachers, youth ministers, and in other roles.
-On-campus jobs may be found by visiting www.oc.edu/campusjobs.
+Work opportunities are readily available in the Edmond/Oklahoma City area.
+Many OC graduate students work in area churches as preachers, youth ministers, interns, and in other roles.
+In addition, on-campus jobs may be found by visiting www.oc.edu/campusjobs.

 Students will receive awards at the beginning of the semester based on the hours in which they enroll.
 Full-time students are those who enroll in 9 or more hours in a fall or spring semester (6 hours in a summer semester).
 Half-time students are those enrolled in at least 5 hours in a fall or spring semester (3 hours in summer).

 Applicants must meet published guidelines to receive awards.

 *Awards for students will be pro-rated if enrollment levels change from semester to semester.

 To apply for federal financial aid, students should follow these steps: